micmejia/bible-dump/AMPC/Acts/Acts 19.md

-And many of those who had practiced curious, magical arts collected their books and [throwing them, [^e]book after book, on the pile] burned them in the sight of everybody.
-When they counted the value of them, they found it amounted to 50,000 pieces of silver ([^f]about $9,300).
+And many of those who had practiced curious, magical arts collected their books and [throwing them, book after book, on the pile] burned them in the sight of everybody.
+When they counted the value of them, they found it amounted to 50,000 pieces of silver (about $9,300).